 CS-80 buying guide and common issues

 CS-80’s are rare indeed.
-Only a couple of thousand were built and in the 80’s they were pushed out of favour by the newer, smaller synths and for a while they languished as some were dumped and others stripped for parts.
+Less than 800 were built and in the 80’s they were pushed out of favour by the newer, smaller synths and for a while they languished as some were dumped and others stripped for parts.
 It’s unknown how many are left intact.
 If you want to buy one you have a couple of choices – Look out for a machine on internet auction sites or buy a restored instrument from a reputable seller.
 Due to their age any CS-80 that has not been regularly serviced will need considerable work in order to bring it up to an acceptible standard of reliability.
 A CS-80 that has been fully restored is an extraordinary instrument to play indeed but it is certainly a synth that requires considerable investment.
 It is by no means a “desert island” synth – It has a very distinctive tone and character.
 If you do find one in un-restored condition remember to factor in the cost of having it brought up to perfect working order.

 Common issues in un-restored CS-80’s are aftertouch irregularity due to failed CMOS IC’s and a lack of decoupling capacitors on those IC’s, tuning and calibration issues due to aged capacitors and trimmer potentiometers, faulty op-amp IC’s and failure of the various Yamaha custom IC’s.
 The ribbon controller spring is anther common failure point.